openstack/openstack-ansible-haproxy_server/doc/source/configure-haproxy.rst

         # Or if certificate validation should be disabled
         # haproxy_backend_ca: False

-Additionally, you can specify haproxy services that are not managed in the Ansible inventory by manually specifying their hostnames/IP Addresses:
+Additionally, you can specify HAProxy services that are not managed in the Ansible inventory by manually specifying their hostnames/IP Addresses:

 .. code-block:: yaml